BlueLabelLabs/Habana-HanLP/README_HPU.md

-# HanLP with Intel® Gaudi® HPU
+# Running HanLP on Intel Gaudi HPU

 ## Overview
 HanLP is a multilingual Natural Language Processing (NLP) library built on PyTorch and TensorFlow 2.x, designed for researchers and enterprises.
 It supports state-of-the-art deep learning techniques and provides a wide range of NLP tasks, including: